edemaine/svgtiler/README.md

   [0, 10] square, but the symbol can draw outside that square, and the overall drawing bounding box will be set as if the symbol occupies the [&minus;5, 15] &times; [&minus;5, 15] square.
+  Even zero-width and zero-height symbols will get rendered when `style="overflow: visible"` is specified, by overriding `viewBox`.

 * Very limited automatic `viewBox` setting via bounding box computation (but see the code for many SVG features not supported).